 For more information about the full-text features available in the administrative module, see Customize databases and full text.

 Example of full-text access

-While searching the MEDLINE database, a user finds a citation for an article she wants to read.
+While searching the MEDLINE database, users find a citation for an article they want to read.
 The citation contains a link to the full text of the article in Electronic Collections Online.
-She clicks the link and views the article.
+They click the link and view the article.

 - The full text of the article is available through the Electronic Collections Online database.

-- Her library subscribes to the Electronic Collections Online journal containing the article.
+- Their library subscribes to the Electronic Collections Online journal containing the article.

-- Her library has turned on access to the full text in Electronic Collections Online.
+- Their library has turned on access to the full text in Electronic Collections Online.

-Even though her library's FirstSearch account provides access to the WilsonSelect and Periodical Abstracts databases in addition to Electronic Collections Online, FirstSearch provided her with a link to the full text from the Electronic Collections Online journal only.
+Even though their library's FirstSearch account provides access to the WilsonSelect and Periodical Abstracts databases in addition to Electronic Collections Online, FirstSearch provided them with a link to the full text from the Electronic Collections Online journal only.